jsx7ba/blog/content/post/go-iter.md

 }
 ```

-Note this example is very trivial, and it's not 100% accurate.
-It serves only to provide a mental model.
-See the [rewrite code](https://go.googlesource.com/go/+/refs/changes/41/510541/7/src/cmd/compile/internal/rangefunc/rewrite.go) for a great explanation of complexity left out here.
+Note this example is very trivial but it does serve as a decent mental model when writing iterators.
+See the [rewrite code](https://go.googlesource.com/go/+/refs/changes/41/510541/7/src/cmd/compile/internal/rangefunc/rewrite.go) for a great explanation of the complexity left out here.

 ### Example Single Variable Push Iteration
 Here's a more substantial version of an iterator that splits a string.
 Each call to the iterator yields another substring.
 This is a better solution than returning a slice for any moderately large string.